microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/intune_devices_manageddevice_wipe.md

 ## <a name="response"></a>Resposta
-Se tiver êxito, esta ação retornará um código de resposta `204 No Content`.
+Se bem-sucedido, esta ação retornará um código de resposta `204 No Content`.

 ## <a name="example"></a>Exemplo
 ### <a name="request"></a>Solicitação